 If you're looking for a cheap vacuum, you may be surprised by how good of a performance you can get from budget-friendly options.
 The current product landscape has yielded many choices that should have little trouble cleaning different kinds of debris, though you might have to make sacrifices in terms of premium features or build quality.

-Unfortunately, it has a small dirt compartment that needs to be emptied often.
-It also struggles slightly with lifting fine debris, like baking soda, from carpeted surfaces.
-Minor issues aside, its portability, versatility, and budget-friendly price also make it one of the best car vacuums we've tested.
+Unfortunately, the small dirt compartment needs to be emptied frequently.
+It also struggles a bit with clearing fine debris like baking soda from carpets, so you may need to go over those surfaces more than once.
+That said, its versatile performance and affordable price make it a great option if you're looking for a cheap vacuum.
+It's also one of the best car vacuums we've tested.

 The best cheap vacuum with a corded design that we've tested is the BISSELL Featherweight Stick 2033.
 This unusual upright model has relatively few parts, making it easy to disassemble for maintenance or reconfigure into a handheld to access tight spots.
 Its bagless design and use of washable, reusable filters result in virtually no recurring costs to worry about, either.